 I have duly noted the time that is typically taken for a complaint to be processed.
 I understand that the indicated timeline for the processing of complaints is an estimate and not a guarantee that an outcome will be issued within a certain period.

-I understand and acknowledge that the patient / my information may be provided to the doctor (if necessary) and the patient / my medical records may be requested and accessed by the Complaints Committee.
+I understand and acknowledge that my information may be provided to the doctor if necessary and that my medical records may be requested and accessed by the Complaints Committee.